Guide to Data Onboarding for WattCarbon Users

 6. EV Charging

-If you prefer, you can also use the bulk CreateDevices endpoint to upload an array of devices that are of the same kind via a CSV file.
+If you prefer, you can also use the bulk CreateDevices endpoint to upload an array of assets that are of the same kind via a CSV file.
 For details on this approach please contact us.

-Step Two - Create Hourly Savings
+Step Three - Create Hourly Measurements

-Step Three - Mint EACs
+Step Four - Mint EACs

 Questions?